MontiCore/monticore/docs/BestPractices-Errors.md

 some happen because we haven't explained well how to use MontiCore and how to use the generated code.

-Here we try to add infromation how to handle occuring errors.
+Here we try to add information how to handle occurring errors.
 We use the error code for an easier identification.
 Error codes start with `0x`and use 5(!) hex characters and thus should be at the same time memorizable (because not completely unknown, but still not so common that